 Surgery Insurance for Medical Centres

-Surgery Insurance.-The terms doctors surgery insurance is used to describe a form of commercial insurance policy that covers a business that operates as any of the following; doctor, dentist, vet, and physiotherapist.
+The term doctors surgery insurance is used to describe a form of commercial insurance policy that covers a business that operates as any of the following; doctor, dentist, vet, and physiotherapist.
 To this list you can add other trade’s such as opticians, chiropractor, and chiropodist although the term surgery is usually applied to a business that is carrying out some kind of procedure.
 The policy will cover all the usual risks that you would associate with an “office type” business and can also include the surgery equipment, medicines, stock, liabilities, business interruption as well as the building if required.
 There are a range of optional extras such as cover for items taken away from the surgery premises.
-The main types of medical practice we can insure are as follows:-
+The main types of medical practice we can insure are as follows:

 This form of contract cannot usually be extended to cover “medical malpractice” or professional indemnity insurance, any form of insurance to cover “treatment risks” is not normally available under a surgery insurance policy and must be covered under a separate specialist insurance policy wording.